 You will need to reach your potential clients, or you simply won’t win projects.
 This is an area where many Consultants are not comfortable and why many prefer to start with an already established agency; and that is absolutely okay!
 Research and determine what tools are available to you and which you are comfortable utilizing, keeping in mind that there are numerous resources available to you.
 There are so many self-directed and pay-for service methods and tools available via the internet, printing and marketing vendors and social media.
 Find what works for you.

 Depending upon how you decide to handle billing and rates, you will need a way to track your time and expenses and bill your clients accordingly.
 There may be many business-related expenses and taxes you had not anticipated when you decide to go it alone.
 How will you manage these important processes and keep track of it all?
 Will you do it yourself or rely on a professional accounting support service?
 Will you end up having to spend too much of your “billable” time performing these tasks?
 Would contracting a service be more cost-effective in the long run.
 Only you can decide.
 Whichever method, electronic or manual system, or professional support you choose, be sure you have researched and selected the most accurate and cost-effective for your needs.

 Finally, you may wish to consider possible long-term structure.
 (It may be best to assume you will be wildly successful and decide if you are open to growth beyond just yourself.)
 Again, depending upon your location, taxation laws and country requirements, how you initially structure your business will affect your options for how to grow and expand.

-The decision to become an independent Consultant is impacted by many factors, and ultimately it is up to you to determine if it is viable for their needs and career path.
+The decision to become an independent consultant is impacted by many factors, and ultimately it is up to you to determine if it is viable for your needs and career path.
 The questions provided here are just the beginning, but hopefully give you a place to start.